 How to apply

-Once eligibility has been confirmed a CGH representative will contact the community group to go through the online housing application together either face-to-face or over the phone.
+Once eligibility has been confirmed a CGH representative will contact the community group to go through the housing application either face-to-face or over the phone.

 To find out more about applying call 0800 801 601.